cilium/cilium/Documentation/community/roadmap.rst

 Release Cadence
 ~~~~~~~~~~~~~~~

-We aim to make 2-3 `point releases`_ per year of Cilium and its core components
+We aim to make 2 to 3 `point releases`_ per year of Cilium and its core components
 (Hubble, Cilium CLI, Tetragon, etc).
 We also make patch releases available as
 necessary for security or urgent fixes.